 What I love most about the movie is the life lessons that are embedded in the storyline and the characters.
 Subtle metaphors are scattered throughout the movie, which all converge into a message of hope and inspiration.

 Dorothy sets out into the unknown to find the great Emerald City of Oz (her purpose).
 The only thing that she has to help her on her journey down the yellow brick road (her life path) is her ruby red slippers (her inner strength and wisdom).

 Along the way, she meets the Tin Man, Scarecrow and the Lion (her friends/partners), who decide to accompany her in her quest to find Oz.
 Even though she has all the power within her, she knew that she needed the support of her new friends to help her find her way.

 Just like Dorothy, we too have all the power within us to navigate life’s journey and reach our highest potential.
 Yet no matter how talented, skilled or attractive we are, we cannot go it alone.

-The truth is that success is not a one-man journey – each and every one of us needs help to reach our own “Emerald City”.
+Success is not a one-man journey – each and every one of us needs help to reach our own “Emerald City”.
 Yet many people still harbor misconceptions that seeking help from others is a sign of weakness or inadequacy.

-Partnering is an essential strategy for success.
+Self-confident individuals, however, aren’t ashamed of reaching out to others for support, when they need it.
+They know that partnering is an essential strategy for success.
 Having the right people around you can provide the fuel to skyrocket your efforts and see you through challenges.

-If you look at any successful person in any field of life – business, entertainment, sports, etc. – you will always find that they are backed up by a great team who help them perform and look their best.
+If you look at any successful person, in any field of life – business, entertainment, sports, etc. – you will always find that they are backed up by a great team who help them perform and look their best.